oehrlis/doag2022/README.md

 ## Links

 to be documented.
-Heureka.... mit tag more
+Heureka.... mit tag mores oder so

 ### Labs Manuell